Main Interlock List (MIL)

 Definition:

 The main interlock list (MIL), which can be called various other things, defines how Safety Instrumented Functions (SIFs) and other critical protective functions relate to process events and system responses.
 This document can and will be called many different things.
-This is often done with a spreadsheet tool.
+It can be confusing.
+This is usually done with a spreadsheet.

-Other names are cause and effect diagram, cause and effect matrix, or an interlock list.
+Other names: cause and effect diagram, cause and effect matrix, the C&E, or an interlock list.

 Key Points: